breatheco-de/content/src/content/lesson/the-fetch-javascript-api.md

 ---
 slug: "the-fetch-javascript-api"
 title: "The Fetch API"
 subtitle: "Have you heard of Fetch?
-In these lessons, you will learn how to request information from APIs and make use of that data with the most used technology for that purpose - the JS Fetch API."
+In this lesson, you will learn how to request information from APIs and make use of that data with the most used technology for that purpose - the JS Fetch API."
 cover_local: "../../assets/images/e16d59ad-4c11-4ca0-8bfc-5a9d147c6c2e.jpeg"
 authors: ["Guensie"]
 textColor: "white"